clayallsopp/appleslice/README.md

-# AppleSlice - Parse Apple & iTunes Connect emails
+# AppleSlice - Parse iTunes Connect emails

 Create an instance of `AppleSlice::Email` with your email's HTML body and slice away!